By using this site, you agree to the Privacy Policy and Terms of Use.

 One of the most popular locations is a recreation of the Rovers Return Inn from the venerable English soap opera Coronation Street, where you can take pictures with Bet Lynch, Jack and Vera Duckworth, Deidre Barlow, and Ken Barlow.

-17. Fun For The Whole Family At Coral Island Family Arcade
+17. Coral Island Family Arcade

 The arcade with a pirate theme, Coral Island Family Arcade, is a fun indoor activity for the whole family.
 This arcade offers a variety of games and activities and is situated on Bonny Street along the main promenade in Blackpool’s downtown.